d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 Broadcasting works according to the following two-step procedure:
 (i) expand one or both arrays
-by copying elements along axes with length $1$ so that after this transformation, the two tensors have the same shape;
+by copying elements along axes with length 1 so that after this transformation, the two tensors have the same shape;
-(ii) perform an elementwise operations on the resulting arrays.
+(ii) perform an elementwise operation on the resulting arrays.

 ```{.python .input}